CMU-CBML/Element-Saving-Hexahedral-3-Refinement-Templates/README.md

 ## Installation

 mkdir build

 cd build

 cmake ..

 cmake --build .

-mesh instruction:
+## Execution

-place one or multiple .obj triangle meshes in the folder inputBoundaries and run the program
+place one or multiple .obj triangle meshes in the folder inputBoundaries

+run the program

+multiple output files will be generated in the folder outputFiles